ChristopherWilks/ChristopherWilks.github.io/_posts/2124-08-02-Genius-Blockgzip-Tabix.md

-## The genius of block-gzip and Tabix for single dimensional indexing
+## The genius of block-gzip and tabix for single dimensional indexing

 As a computational biology data scientist (that is a mouthful!), I work extensively with large(ish) genomics and related datasets.
 Much of the time, though not always, these datasets will have a one or more columns that have a genomic region specified, typically in chromosomal coordinates,